 You can have up to 24 different formats at any time.
 Each screen format is identified by a unique name of eight characters or less.
 The name of the screen you want to use when you initiate MRJE is specified as the DISPLAY parameter in the MRJE procedure command.
 In choosing a name for a screen format, you can select any string of eight or fewer characters, except that the names #MR02 through #MR09 cannot be used because they are reserved for other MRJE functions.
 The IBM-supplied initialization format is named #MR01.
-You can assign the name #MR01 to one of your formats.
-The IBM-supplied initialization format and its defaults are then lost until they are restored at a configuration, such as a release update.
+You can assign the name #MR01 to one of your formats, but the IBM-supplied initialization format and its defaults are then lost.
 Whenever you initiate MRJE and do not specify a format name for the DISPLAY parameter, #MR01 will be used as the initialization format.